grafana/loki/docs/sources/clients/promtail/stages/drop.md

 ## Examples

+The following are examples showing the use of the `drop` stage.

 ### Simple Drops

-Simple `drop` stage configurations only specify one of the options, or 2 options when using the `source` option.
+Simple `drop` stage configurations only specify one of the options, or two options when using the `source` option.

 #### Regex match a line